Skip to main content

 How profitable are you, really?

-There's a second number sellers constantly trip over: **markup versus margin**.
-They're not the same.
-Markup is profit as a percentage of *cost*; margin is profit as a percentage of *price*.
-A product that costs $50 and sells for $100 has a 100% markup but only a 50% margin.
+Markup vs margin — they're not the same.
+Markup is profit as a percentage of cost; margin is profit as a percentage of price.
+A product that costs 50 and sells for 100 has a 100% markup but only a 50% margin.
 Quote the wrong one to a supplier or a partner and the math falls apart.
-This calculator computes the markup-on-cost equivalent of your gross line right next to the margin, so the two are never confused.
+This calculator shows the markup-on-cost equivalent of your gross line right next to the margin, so the two are never confused.

 How it works